django/channels/docs/contributing.rst

 You should filter the issues list by the experience level and type of work you'd like to do, and then if you want to take something on leave a comment and assign yourself to it.
-If you want advice about how to take on a bug, leave a comment asking about it, or pop into the IRC channel at ``#django-channels`` on Freenode and we'll be happy to help.
+If you want advice about how to take on a bug, leave a comment asking about it and we'll be happy to help.

 The issues are also just a suggested list - any offer to help is welcome as long as it fits the project goals, but you should make an issue for the thing you wish to do and discuss it first if it's relatively large (but if you just found a small bug and want to fix it, sending us a pull request straight away is fine).

 I'm a novice contributor/developer - can I help?
 ------------------------------------------------

 Of course!
 The issues labelled with ``exp/beginner`` are a perfect place to get started, as they're usually small and well defined.
-If you want help with one of them, pop into the IRC channel at ``#django-channels`` on Freenode or get in touch with Andrew directly at andrew@aeracode.org.
+If you want help with one of them, jump in and comment on the ticket if you need input or assistance.

 How do I get started and run the tests?